aaw/resque-heroku-scaling-canary/README.md

-Resque Heroku Scaling Canary
+resque-heroku-scaling-canary
 ============================

-This gem defines a Resque plugin called `Resque::Plugins::ScalingCanary` that allows you to automatically scale up the number of workers running on Heroku and then automatically scale them down once no work is left to do.
+This gem defines a Resque plugin that allows you to automatically scale up the number of workers running on Heroku and then automatically scale them down once no work is left to do.
 To use, extend the module from your job: